Updated: February 4, 2026

 1. Portugal

-Portugal has seen a record number of immigrants relocate to the country in recent years, with this southern European gem now being home to more than 1,044,606 foreign residents.
-And a key reason why so many expats are moving to Portugal, alongside the sublime climate, welcoming locals, delectable gastronomy, and jaw-dropping landscapes and beaches, is the fact that there are a wide range of residency options on the table.
-To put it simply, Portugal is one of the easiest countries to immigrate to in Europe.
+And a key reason why so many expats are moving to Portugal, alongside the sublime climate, welcoming locals, delectable gastronomy, and jaw-dropping landscapes and beaches, is the fact that there is a wide range of Portugal residency visa options on the table.

-- The Portugal D7 Visa offers a route to residency in Portugal for those with a passive income of €820 ($844) per month, providing a two-year residency permit that can then be renewed for a further three years.
+Portugal D7 Visa: It offers a route to residency in Portugal for those with a passive income of €820 ($844) per month, providing a two-year residency permit that can then be renewed for a further three years.
 After applying for the D7 Visa, you will get a temporary residence permit valid for two years, which can then be renewed for a further three years.
 After five years of legally living in the country, you can apply for permanent residency and Portuguese citizenship, unlocking the doors to be able to live, work, and study in any EU member state.

-Portugal has fast become one of the best countries for Americans to move to.
-For retirees, Portugal ranks in second position in the Intelligence Unit’s Retirement Guide for Americans by our residency and citizenship division, Global Citizen Solutions, thanks to its high quality of life, security and integration, and economics, second only to Spain.
+For retirees, Portugal ranks in second position in the Intelligence Unit’s Retirement Guide for Americans by our residency and citizenship division, Global Citizen Solutions, thanks to its high quality of life, security, and integration, and economics, second only to Spain, both topping the list of best countries for Americans to retire in 2026.

 2. Malta

-Those looking to secure residency in a charming island nation in Europe, where the sun is usually shining (more than 300 days a year you’ll find sunkissed skies) and where you can enjoy a high quality of life abroad may choose Malta.
+Climate-in-maltaThose looking to secure residency in a charming island nation in Europe, where the sun is usually shining (more than 300 days a year you’ll find sunkissed skies) and where you can enjoy a high quality of life abroad may choose Malta.

 The Malta Citizenship with Naturalization for Exceptional Services by Direct Investment program allows applicants to secure citizenship within as little as 12 or 26 months, depending on the chosen pathway, provided they make a significant property investment, government contribution, and philanthropic donation.

 The Malta Residency by Investment Program program also offers a fast-track route to permanent residency in exchange for an investment into property, a non-refundable government contribution, and a donation.
+Malta also has attractive residency options for retirees.
+See our in-depth guide to where to retire: Malta vs Portugal, for more information.

 Strategically located in Europe, Malta provides a top base for businesses, investors, and families, looking for a beautiful country to immigrate to.
 English is an official language, and you’ll find the Maltese culture to have one of the richest histories in the world, with the first inhabitants gracing the islands around 5900 BC.